 Subject offerings of new and developing areas of knowledge in bioengineering intended to augment the existing curriculum.
 See Class Schedule or departmental course information for topics and prerequisites.
 May be repeated in the same or separate terms if topics vary to a maximum of 8 hours.

 Description, quantification, and modeling of human physiological systems, based on systems fundamentals.
 Components, relationships, and homeostatic controls of neural, musculoskeletal, respiratory, cardiovascular, endocrine, digestion, and renal-filtration systems.
 Application of mathematical modeling and MATLAB simulation to further understanding of the systems and relate physiological consequences to changes in environment or component function.
-Prerequisite: CS 101, BIOE 205, MATH 285, and MCB 252 or BIOE 206.
+Prerequisite: BIOE 205 and one of MCB 252 or BIOE 206.

 Experiments involving the modeling and measurement of animal and human physiology systems.
 Use of computer simulations to provide mathematical descriptions of physiology behavior.
 Calibration and validation of models through hands-on experiments.
 Focus on quantitative measurement of neural, cardiovascular, respiratory, muscular, and endocrine system functions.
 Prerequisite: Concurrent enrollment in BIOE 302 is allowed.